top of page

 8. Anthropic

 Always address the elephant in the room.
 That's Anthropic's homepage in a nut shell.
 It'd be easy for them to talk about how AI will change the world.
-But most people are aware of that fact.
+But most people are privy to that fact.

 Anthropic's positioning protects against the one thing that threatens the adoption of most new technology: fear.